Холмс, кажется, вы в России...

 There are two ways of interpreting this term.

 Let’s start with the broader definition.
-Software for healthcare includes all kinds of web and mobile applications that assist doctors, insurance companies, and patients in delivering medical services.
+Software for healthcare includes all kinds of web and mobile applications that assist healthcare professionals, insurance companies, and patients in delivering medical services.
 For example, patient portals, telehealth platforms and appointment scheduling systems.

 More specifically, medical software is used to track, analyze and interpret a patient’s health data.
 For example, heartbeat trackers, symptom checkers, or medical image analysis platforms.